 Operating Mode – An operating mode is a description of what you, the operator, are doing to send and receive signals.
 For example, the term “phone” refers to using your voice on the radio.
 Hence, you will hear hams referring to “phone mode” or “the phone modes,” meaning an operation in which the operator is speaking into a microphone and pumping voice signal out over the airwaves.
 Other general operating modes include the digital modes and video modes.
 In digital modes you are using a computer (or other electronic device) to send encoded signals, and in video modes you transmit and receive specially formatted video stream signals.

 Key concept here: An operating mode may be carried out with one or more individual modulation modes.

 The table above is a somewhat simplified view of operating modes and the affiliated modulation modes.
 But sometimes things get scrambled together a little more.
 For instance, there are digital phone modes.
 That is, your voice is converted into digital signals to be transmitted by a digital modulation method over the air.
-The ICOM D-STAR mode is one example of digital phone.
+The ICOM D-STAR mode and DMR (Digital Mobile Radio) are two examples of digital phone.
 Computer software is available that will encode and decode CW for you, allowing you to use a computer keyboard and monitor to send and receive Morse Code by CW modulation mode.
 This may be characterized as a blend of a digital operating mode with CW modulation mode.

 What’s Modulation?
 The operating mode concept is pretty easy to grasp – you are typically speaking into a microphone, tapping out some code, or keying a computer.
 But modulation modes are a little more ethereal to us since it involves manipulation of invisible and strangely behaving radio frequency waves of electromagnetic radiation.
 So, let’s get a refresher on the different types of modulation mentioned in the preceding discussion.